 Varner, I. I. (2001).
 Teaching intercultural management communication: Where are we?
 Where do we go?
 Business Communication Quarterly, 64(1), 99–111.

 Vinney, L. A., & Harvey, J. M. T. (2017).
 Bridging the gap: An integrated approach to facilitating foundational learning of neuroanatomy and neurophysiology in graduate-level speech-language pathology coursework.
-Teaching and Learning in Communication Sciences & Disorders, 1(2), in press.
+Teaching and Learning in Communication Sciences & Disorders, 1(2).

 Vinney, L. A., Howles, L., Leverson, G., & Connor, N. P. (2016).
 Augmenting college students’ study of speech-language pathology using computer-based mini quiz games.
 American Journal of Speech-Language Pathology, 25(3), 416–425.